Theodore Moran: Iran Memo

 Some of Moran's earliest work as an economist was as a desk officer on the State Department's foreign policy planning staff for President Carter's administration.
 During this time, Moran advocated for an approach to Iranian foreign policy that countered the beliefs of senior State Department officials and presidential advisors (including Zbigniew Brzezinski), but would prove prescient after the proceedings of the Iranian Revolution.

 In a memo dated Nov.
-2, 1977 Moran predicted the upheaval of Shah of Iran, Mohammad Reza Pahlavi, due mismanagement of domestic spending that favored large military spending drawn from public funds.
+2, 1977 Moran predicted the upheaval of Shah of Iran, Mohammad Reza Pahlavi, due to mismanagement of domestic spending that favored large military spending drawn from public funds.
 In this memo he stated Iran “will face rising social and economic tensions unless it reorients government spending" and have “insufficient financial resources to head off mounting political dissatisfaction, including discontent among those groups that have traditionally been the bedrock of support for the monarchy.”

 "...
 We both have a common interest in moderating and modulating the Iranian military buildup, not because this administration wants to yield to congressmen who do not like the shah, not because the United States is unable to trust Iran with our most sophisticated weapons but because we have a national interest in insuring the stable and robust evolution of a strong and dependable ally."

 "We do not want to simply deny the shah particular pieces of military equipment (and have him feel hurt, or turn elsewhere).
 Rather we want him to slow down and stretch out the buildup of his military forces to give him more time and more resources to build a cohesive, prosperous (and non-repressive) domestic base for his defense effort."

-Despite wide circulation of this memo and extensive effort to elevate Moran's analysis to those who could affect policy change, the United States continued along a path that favored appeasing Iranian weapons purchases to secure American military interests in the region.
-Over the following year, protests of the Shah's regime grew more fervent, culminating in the massacre of protestors on Sep.
-8, 1978, now known as Black Friday, and widely considered the tipping point in the Iranian Revolution.
+Despite the wide circulation of this memo and extensive effort to elevate Moran's analysis to those who could affect policy change, the United States continued along a path that favored appeasing Iranian weapons purchases to secure American military interests in the region.
+Over the following years, protests of the Shah's regime grew more fervent, culminating in the massacre of protestors on Sep.
+8, 1978, now known as Black Friday, and widely considered as the tipping point in the Iranian Revolution.

-Moran was somewhat vindicated after details of his memo became public as part of a series of articles in the Washington Post by Scott Armstrong detailing US involvement in the demise of the Shah.
+Moran was somewhat vindicated after details of his memo became public as part of a series of articles in the Washington Post by Scott Armstrong detailing the US' involvement in the demise of the Shah.